Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 ### Learning Activities

-- **Reflection Activity** (30 mins): The instructor can use the software licensing compatibility tool in the EU Academy Licensing Assistant (Resource 1) to guide learners through assessing the compatibility of different software licenses (use information from Resource 2 to get further information).
-Guidance from Resource 3, The Turing Way, can also be used to consider more detailed software license compatibility scenarios.
+- **Reflection Activity** (40 mins): The instructor can use the software licensing compatibility tool in the EU Academy Licensing Assistant (Resource 1) to guide learners through assessing the compatibility of different software licences (use information from Resource 2 to get further information).
+Guidance from The Turing Way (Resource 3) can also be used to consider more detailed software licence compatibility scenarios.
-    - The following scenario can be considered in small breakout groups: Consider 6 common open source software licenses mentioned in the NL eScience Center module on Software Licensing (Resource 4):
+    - Small breakout groups explore the following scenario: Consider 6 common open source software licences mentioned in the NL eScience Center module on Software Licensing (Resource 4):
         - GPL: GNU General Public License,
         - AGPL: Affero General Public License,
         - LGPL: GNU Lesser General Public License,
         - MPL: Mozilla Public License,
         - BSD: Berkeley Software Distribution, and
         - MIT: Massachusetts Institute of Technology.
-    - Identifying combinations of these licenses two at a time in the EU Academy Licensing Assistant (Resource 1), select one of these as the inbound licence (covering the third party source code that you plan to use in your project), and one as the outbound licence (already covering your main project source code and/or planned for the distribution of your project).
+    - Identifying combinations of these licences two at a time in the EU Academy Licensing Assistant (Resource 1), select one as the inbound licence (covering the third party source code that you plan to use in your project), and one as the outbound licence (already covering your main project source code and/or planned for the distribution of your project).
 Are these compatible with one another?
-Explore at least 3 different scenarios in your group, and consider how the conditions of the inbound software license affect your ability to use the license of your choice on the outbound software.
+Explore at least 3 different scenarios in your group and consider how the conditions of the inbound software licence affect your ability to use the licence of your choice on the outbound software.
+    - Breakout groups should discuss in plenum their key takeaways from the activity, and whether they are common across groups.

 ### Materials to Prepare

-- Potential cases of license compatibility to discuss in advance, or a demo of one or two license combinations (using the Licensing Assistant or other relevant resources) to get participants started and familiar with the process.
+- In order to get the activity started and familiarise learners with the process, the instructor could prepare one or two potential examples of licence compatibility to discuss while explaining the activity, or a demo of one or two licence combinations (using the Licensing Assistant or other relevant resources).

 ### Instructor Notes

-- This LO looks at how to reuse other software, and how different software licenses are compatible (or not with each other).
+- This activity looks at how to reuse other software, and how different software licences are compatible with each other (or not).
-- The goal is to familiarise data stewards with some potential license compatibility issues, even if they do not encounter them frequently.
-The activity also provides some resources and tools that could help explore license compatibility issues.
+- The goal is to familiarise data stewards with some potential licence compatibility issues, even if they do not encounter them frequently.
+The activity also provides some resources and tools that could help explore licence compatibility issues.

 ### Resources